-6.9.7.1 The liferaft shall be marked with the following:

-.3 date of manufacture (month and year);

-.4 name of authority approved the liferaft;

-.5 name and place of servicing station where it was last serviced;

-.6 number of persons it is permitted to accommodate over each entrance in characters not less than 100 mm in height of a colour contrasting with that of the liferaft.

-6.9.7.2 Provision shall be made for marking each liferaft with the name and port of registry of the ship to which shall to be fitted, in such a form that the ship identification can be changed at any time without opening the container.
+- 6.9.7.1 The liferaft shall be marked with the following: - .1 manufacturer's name or trade mark; - .2 serial number; - .3 date of manufacture (month and year); - .4 name of authority approved the liferaft; - .5 name and place of servicing station where it was last serviced; - .6 number of persons it is permitted to accommodate over each entrance in characters not less than 100 mm in height of a colour contrasting with that of the liferaft. - 6.9.7.2 Provision shall be made for marking each liferaft with the name and port of registry of the ship to which shall to be fitted, in such a form that the ship identification can be changed at any time without opening the container.